microsoft/appcenter-cli/README.md

 ## Technologies Used

-sonoma cli is written using Node.js version 6 and Typescript.
+sonoma cli is written using Node.js version 6 and [Typescript](http://typescriptlang.org).
 Wrappers over the Bifrost HTTP api are generated using the [AutoRest][https://github.com/Azure/autorest] code generator.
 And the usual plethora of npm modules.

+We use [mocha](https://http://mochajs.org/) for a test runner / framework.
+[Chai](http://http://chaijs.com/) is the assertion library.
+[Sinonn](http://sinonjs.org) is the general mocking library, and [nock](https://github.com/node-nock/nock) will be used to record and playback mock http traffic.
+[Note: this isn't set up yet.]

 # Setting Up